polgreen/control2/benchmarks/matlab/README.md

 DSSynth: an automated digital controller synthesis tool for physical plants.
 ASE 2017: 919-924

-# Scripts to obtain the benchmarks
+# Scripts to obtain the benchmarks in .tf, .ss and .h format

-In order to obtain all control system benchmarks, the following command must be typed in the MATLAB command-line.
+1 - In order to obtain all control system benchmarks, the following command must be typed in the MATLAB command-line, which produces the benchmark_tf.mat and benchmark_ss.mat files.

 `$makebenchmarks`